 Fear and Gravity

 arms outstretched for balance,

-slid across narrow panes of ice
+he slid across the narrow panes of ice

-My head is down,
+My head is down, waddling towards the car,

 inspecting every step for hints of calamity lurking

 between the bricks, urging me to fall

 like an old oak in a storm.

-“Careful - it’s slippery” I said to him,
+“Careful - it’s slippery” I said,

 an acknowledgment of the countless harms

 Knowing they had no business with this boy,

-leaving him to glide along,
+leaving him to glide in joy,

 free from fear and gravity.